shhhkun/CSE130/asgn1/README.md

 ## [design]
 Listed below are a few notable design decisions made when creating this program:
+ - No regex:
+     - there are a variety of functions to check range [a-z][A-Z][0-9] such as isalnum() which checks if a character is alphanumeric or numeric
+     - you can also simply compare the character to special characters such as . and _
+ - Functions (modularity):
+     - separated important/reusable tasks such as retrieving the code phrase, formatting responses
+     - kept methods GET, PUT, HEAD as separate functions outside of main loop for ease of testing
+ - Buffers:
+     - kept buffers that have to deal/store things related to requests to a size of 2048 bytes (requests are MAX 2048 bytes)
+     - read/write (mostly) in chunks of 4096 bytes
+     - exception of request handling where we read 1 byte at a time which in the end makes it easier to parse the request and detect any potential ill-formated parts
+ - Read/write permission handling (for PUT):
+     - in the case that a file exists do not change its read/write perms (assuming no errors were triggered up to this point)
+     - in the case that a file does not exist, create it and assign read and write user permissions

 ## [instructions]
 To run this program first ensure that the files listed above are present in the same directory.
 Then run the command **make all** to produce a binary called **httpserver**.
 To run httpserver use the syntax below: